NorielSylvire/42-Makefile-Template/README.md

 Here's what each one does:
 * NAME: this must be the same as the name in your subject.
 Example: libft.a
 * LIBNAME: for compiling and using libraries, it must be the same as the NAME but without the lib at the beginning and without the `.a` at the end.
 Example: `ft`
-* TNAME: this is the name of the test executable that will run your own custom tests.
-Example: test
 * CC: choose your C Compiler.
 Examples: gcc, cc, clang
 * CFLAGS: your default flags for the compiler.
 Put here every flag you'll want to use all the time.
 Example: -Wall -Wextra -Werror because these are mandatory by the subject.
 * COBJFLAGS: these will be all the CFLAGS plus some extra that you decide you want for your objects.
 Example: $(CFLAGS) -c -fstanitize=address